dudung/soal/_posts/phys/2020-09-18-particle-gravitational-force.md

 1. By equating Eqns. \eqref{eqn:pgf-force-equation} and \eqref{eqn:pgf-force-equation-component}, show the steps to produce Eqns. \eqref{eqn:pgf-force-equation-components-x} - \eqref{eqn:pgf-force-equation-components-z}.
 2. Explain the first JS code which line is related to which equation.
 And what are the value of indices $i$ and $j$ in the code?
 3. Give your comments, which equation is easier to implement in programming, Eqn. \eqref{eqn:pgf-force-equation} or \eqref{eqn:pgf-force-equation-component}, when you use conventional programming and when you use object oriented programming (OOP).
+4. Propose your idea how the `Particle` class might be.
+5. Propose also about the `GravitationalForce` class.

 ## References